adi4comp/CoSched/README.md

 ## Acknowledgements
 This tool is part of the course project CS6215 "Advanced Topics in Program Analysis".
-The idea is provided by the Project Mentors of the course Dylan Wolf and Zhao Huan.
+The idea is provided by the Project Mentors of the course Dylan Wolff and Zhao Huan.